ideamark/breadbot/README.md

 ## Install
 Breadbot works on Linux.
 Of cause u can let it work on other OS by modify the source code.
-* Download
+* Download:
   * `git clone https://github.com/ideamark/breadbot`
-* Install
+* Install:
-  * First, make sure you have installed python3 and python3-pip
+  * First, make sure you have installed python3 and python3-pip.
   * run setup command: `python3 setup.py install`
-  * The setup will download corpus from ideamark.github.io
+  * The setup will download corpus from [breadbot.fun](http://breadbot.fun).
-* Uninstall
+* Uninstall:
   * `python3 setup.py uninstall`
-* Clean (not uninstall)
+* Clean (not uninstall):
   * `python3 setup.py clean`

 ## Corpus
-* All the corpus of Breadbot is on [ideamark.github.io](https://ideamark.github.io).
-It is a website and also a git repo.
+* All the corpus of Breadbot is on [breadbot.fun](http://breadbot.fun), which is a website and also a git repo.
 * The repo will be downloaded automatically when you setup Breadbot by `python3 setup.py install`.
-* Or u can download it manually by `git clone https://github.com/ideamark/ideamark.github.io`

 ## Config
 * Just watch the only single config file: [bread.cfg](etc/bread.cfg)